Akhilesh-Mohanasundaram/Cat-Dog-Binary-Image-Classification/README.md

 Without going into too much detail, this project consists of 4 major parts :

+You can check the detailed explanation in the article I wrote on Towards Data Science here.

+This project consists of 3 major parts:

+Build model: VGG19
+Create API: Flask
+Containerize: Docker

 ## Build model : VGG19

 I've used use a pretrained (and effective) Convolutional Neural Network model for image classification : [VGG-19](https://arxiv.org/abs/1409.1556).